How will both you and I know how my child is doing and how will you help me to support my child’s learning?

 A range of assessment methods are used within school to identify how well your child is learning.
 This includes:

-The SENCO and the class teacher will use the full range of methods to assess your child’s learning and to assess their progress.
+The SENDCO and the class teacher will use the full range of methods to assess your child’s learning and to assess their progress.